 AR: It’s a really difficult question to answer.
-I feel like, from the friends that I had seen dropping out, many of them just started having different interests.
+I feel like, from the friends that I had seen dropping out, many of them started having different interests.
 I feel like a lot of the girls I knew back then started developing other hobbies too, including my own sister.
 We started together and she dropped out when she was 12 I think, in fifth grade.
-Like, she still kept going to some of the chess tournaments, but she would rather skip the training and do instead something else that she preferred.
-It is something that I don’t personally understand because I myself never lost interest in chess, but it felt like others, when they had other hobbies or other commitments, they didn’t always give chess the priority.
+She still kept going to some of the chess tournaments, but she would rather skip the training and do something else that she preferred.
+It is something that I don’t personally understand because I never lost interest in chess, but it felt like others, when they had other hobbies or other commitments, they didn’t always give chess the priority.

 I also used to have a lot of extra scholar lessons that I was attending.
 I was in folklore dance group, I was in a music group, I was doing extra maths, extra drama lessons, aerobics.
-All of those groups sometimes had shows to prepare for, or at the weekend there would be, even if it’s a small stage show, but you would need to prepare for it and then perform in front of the parents.
+All of those groups had shows to prepare for, or on the weekend there would be, even if it’s a small stage show, you would need to prepare for it and then perform in front of the parents.
 It happened to me too that at some point I had to pick, am I going to the chess tournament or will I show up at the dance performance?
 And that’s when you need to decide which one is your priority, and I’m guessing that for the rest of the girls it wasn’t that obvious that chess should be the priority.
 I gave up a lot of things for chess.
-I liked dancing and music just as much, but I started to be good enough at the start.
+I liked dancing and music just as much, but I started to be good enough.
 I feel like the successes were making me feel more committed to chess because I felt like, “I’m getting somewhere.”
 If you are not among the best in your group it’s less motivating, it’s less encouraging, because you like the game but maybe you finish in the middle of the group or at the bottom of the standings.
 Then I understand that you probably don’t want to miss out on the dance show or the concert that your music group is giving.
 I think for sure it helped that I earned a few—even if just local and youth category—successes, but I had some early successes that made me feel like I belong here and I can get somewhere.

-AA: I’m noticing as you’re talking about I think that everybody, no matter the gender, has that experience of having to choose between the various things that you’re interested in, right?
+AA: I’m noticing as you’re talking that I think that everybody, no matter the gender, has that experience of having to choose between the various things that they’re interested in, right?
 Like sports, arts, and music and stuff, but there is something particular about girls and women in some of these fields that on top of that— it’s a human experience to be like, “What do I like more, what am I good at more, what do I succeed at?”
 But, what we were talking about earlier, having a role model and feeling like, “Oh, as a girl, have I had enough support?
 Have I had enough representation that I feel like, oh no I can do this as a girl?”
 That’s kind of an added layer on top of, “Can I do this as a person,” right?

 AR: That’s an interesting question.
 I certainly think I was lucky that both of my parents were extremely supportive.
 It’s my dad who taught me, but my mom was just as supportive.
 They even organized family tournaments where my sister and me would be in the tournament, my parents—although my mom can barely play chess—and two of my grandmothers, too, would be included in the family chess tournament just so we could get some practice as kids.
 So it’s only my dad who was that much into chess, my grandma and my mom only know how the pieces move, but they played these local family tournaments because we liked it, my sister and me.

 About the role model, I certainly think that for me it was huge that Judit is such a great ambassador for chess, and that she happens to be from the same country where I grew up.
 So for me she was the utmost role model, but I don’t know if that’s enough.
-From what you said, too, it also made me think about how I do think that chess is not the easiest of fields to stick to as a girl because there are discouraging factors too.
+From what you said, too, it also made me think about how I do think that chess is not the easiest of fields to stick to as a girl because there are discouraging factors.
 I certainly felt like, when I was a teenager, 16 and above, that there were already a lot fewer girls.

-At my chess club, too, I was among the very few who still played chess, so most of my teammates were boys or grownup men.
-You need to be absolutely in love with the game and so committed that even though it’s not your crowd, it’s not the usual friends you would hang out with, like, 40-50 year old men and you’re just a teenage girl!
+At my chess club, too, I was among the very few who still played chess, so most of my teammates were boys or grown-up men.
+You need to be absolutely in love with the game and so committed that even though it’s not your crowd, it’s not the usual friends you would hang out with, like 40-50 year old men and you’re just a teenage girl!
 I still kept going to the trainings and I kept traveling with a really male-dominated team to tournaments.
-I wanted to continue, but if I wasn’t this decided that this was my path…I think it wasn’t a very encouraging atmosphere, even though my parents were supporting me the whole time, and even though I had Judit as a role model.
+I wanted to continue, but if I wasn’t decided that this was my path…I think it wasn’t a very encouraging atmosphere, even though my parents were supporting me the whole time, and even though I had Judit as a role model.

-…most of my teammates were boys or grownup men.
-You need to be absolutely in love with the game and so committed that even though it’s not your crowd, it’s not the usual friends you would hang out with, like, 40-50 year old men and you’re just a teenage girl
+…most of my teammates were boys or grown-up men.
+You need to be absolutely in love with the game and so committed that even though it’s not your crowd, it’s not the usual friends you would hang out with, like 40-50 year old men and you’re just a teenage girl

 It’s not the most pleasant on a day-to-day basis that there’s almost no girls I can hang out with.
-Sometimes we went to team events (and that would be 20 and above when I was at high school or university even) and we would travel to these team championships.
+Sometimes we went to team events (and that would be 20 and above when I was at high school or university) and we would travel to these team championships.
 At the league, the Team Championship of Hungary, every team had to have one female player but that meant there were 11 men or boys, and one girl or woman as an obligatory board.
 So there were 12 players for each team and only one girl.
 I guess I’m lucky that there was an obligatory girl, so that there was at least one other person that I could see.
 But because the percentage of female participation was so low, even though it was obligatory to have a woman on each team, sometimes they wouldn’t even have the women’s toilet opened at the facilities, or just the bare minimum of decoration so that the rooms would just be very plain and not welcoming because no one really cared about that side of the event, it was just to have enough chess boards and chess clubs.
 To have the women’s toilet open is just, on a side note, it may not be that important because there are barely any girls.
 That doesn’t make you feel very welcomed in general.